wpeventmanager/wp-event-manager/readme.txt

 Use the WordPress.org forums for community support where we try to help all users.
 If you spot a bug, you can log it (or fix it) on [Support](https://wordpress.org/support/plugin/wp-event-manager) where we can act upon them more efficiently.

+If you need help with one of our add-ons, [please contact us](http://www.wp-eventmanager.com/contact/).

 If you want help with a customisation, please consider hiring a developer! [http://jobs.wordpress.net/](http://jobs.wordpress.net/) is a good place to start.